 Reducing the cost of inmate calls

-Many people who use the above companies complain about the outrageous fee's and prices they incur, but there are ways to reduce the cost.
+Many people who use the aforementioned companies complain about the outrageous fee's and prices they incur, but there are ways to reduce the cost.
 First, you can lower the cost of your calls by having a number that is local to the institution.
 The long distance calls through the providers above is what makes the cost skyrocket, so if you can establish a local number then you will save tons of money.

 One of the most important things I can tell you is don't get ripped off by companies like InmateAid who charge you a huge fee to give you a local number, when you can get a local number for free online!
 We show you how to get a free local number on our Saving Money on Inmate Calls page.